mavrikak/mavrikak.github.io/_posts/2025-04-20-OWTNM_31_Nottingham.md

 ---
-title: '31th OWTNM oral presentation'
+title: '31st International Workshop on Optical Wave & Waveguide Theory and Numerical Modelling'
 date: 2025-04-20
 permalink: /posts/2025-04-20-OWTNM_31_Nottingham
 tags:
-  - conference talk
+  - conference
+  - oral presentation
+  - Coupled Maxwell-Bloch Equations
+  - FDTD
+  - Quantum
+  - Optics
+  - 31st OWTNM
 ---

 A great experience presenting at the 31st OWTNM in Nottingham!

 Last week, I had the pleasure of participating in the 31st International Workshop on Optical Wave & Waveguide Theory and Numerical Modelling (OWTNM) in Nottingham, UK.
 It was a fantastic opportunity to connect with fellow researchers, exchange ideas, and immerse myself in the vibrant community advancing photonics and computational electromagnetics.

 I was honored to present our joint research conducted in collaboration with Stavros Athanasiou and Prof. Olivier J.F.
-Martin, from the Nanophotonics and Metrology Laboratory - NAM (www.nanophotonics.ch) at EPFL.
+Martin, from the <a href="https://www.epfl.ch/labs/nam/">Nanophotonics and Metrology Laboratory - NAM</a> at EPFL.
 My presentation, titled: "Self-Consistent Modeling of Coupled Maxwell-Bloch Equations with the Finite-Difference Time-Domain Method," introduces a robust framework for the numerical modeling of light-matter interactions with the FDTD method, which provides a promising step toward accurate and efficient modeling in quantum optics.

 A huge thank you to Prof. Sendy Phang and Prof. Ana Vukovic for hosting such a well-organized and engaging event, and to everyone who contributed to the thoughtful discussions during and after the session.